GWCustom/bfabric-web-app-template/README.md

 ## About The Project

 The `bfabric-web-app-template` serves as an example project built using the [`bfabric-web-app`](https://github.com/GWCustom/bfabric-web-apps) Python library.
-This template demonstrates how to quickly set up a web app that integrates with the Bfabric Laboratory Information Management System (LIMS).
+This template demonstrates how to quickly set up a web app that integrates with the B-Fabric Laboratory Information Management System (LIMS).
 It provides a starting point for developers to build their custom applications.

 Key Features:
 - **Preconfigured Setup**: Easily adapt the template to your use case.
-- **Integrated API Connection**: Demonstrates how to connect to Bfabric via the `bfabric-web-app` library.
+- **Integrated API Connection**: Demonstrates how to connect to B-Fabric via the `bfabric-web-app` library.
 - **Dash Dashboard Integration**: Includes examples of data visualization with Plotly Dash.
 - **Fully Documented Code**: Explore the codebase for learning and extension.